 Also read – 9 last mile delivery trends for 2023

 In 2020, several automakers announced plans to electrify heavy-duty trucks, big delivery vans, semi-trucks, and more.
 With batteries getting cheaper and better, automakers are gearing up to make vehicles that can travel a longer distance on a single charge.
 Automaker Ford joined the electric vehicle bandwagon last year and announced its plans to develop an all-electric version of its Transit cargo van.
 Other auto companies plan to launch fully electric or hydrogen fuel-cell electric semi-trucks that range between 500 and 700 miles.
 Electric vehicles are expected to improve communication and enhance fleet management solutions.

 The pandemic paved the way for new technologies like digital menus, QR codes, contactless delivery, and payment for the restaurant and food delivery industry.
 According to a report, the U.S. recorded a 20% increase in the preference for contactless operations.
-This trend we continue in 2021 as people are expected to maintain social distancing.
-Food aggregators like Swiggy and Zomato in India recorded a significant growth as people ordered online.
-To reduce their dependence on third-party aggregators, restaurants have launched their own food delivery solutions.
+This trend will continue in 2021 as people are expected to maintain social distancing.
+Food aggregators like Swiggy and Zomato recorded significant growth in India as people ordered online.
+To reduce their dependence on third-party aggregators, restaurants have launched their food delivery solutions.
 Almost all food deliveries are now contactless to minimize physical contact.
 U.S.-based startups are already pushing for robotic deliveries using artificial intelligence-based applications.

 Dista is an AI-enabled location intelligence platform that offers a range of business solutions like last mile delivery, food delivery, fleet management, and more.
-Contact us to know more about our product.
+Contact us to know more about our products.